-Speaking of probiotics
+Speaking of good bacteria

 Yogurt reduces asthma symptoms

-Javier Bravo at University College Cork in Ireland, fed normal lab mice a diet full of probiotics, then tested for significant behavioral changes.
+For the study, Javier Bravo at University College Cork in Ireland, fed normal lab mice a diet full of probiotics, then tested for significant behavioral changes.

 When probiotic-fed mice were stressed by being dropped into a pool of water, they were less anxious and released less stress hormone.